Senior Program Officer

 Mary has an Associate of Applied Science in Human Service from Edison State College, a Bachelor of Arts in Social Work from the Union Institute and a Master of Arts in Adult Education and Distance Learning from the University of Phoenix.
 She is a licensed social worker, a licensed independent chemical dependency counselor with clinical supervision endorsement and a certified prevention consultant.

-Mary’s current memberships include the advisory committee for LISC Place Matters, the Appalachian Ohio’s Funders Group, the Appalachian Funders Network, and the Ohio Mental Health Addiction Services Strategic Prevention Framework Rx advisory committee.
-Mary has also served on InterAct for Change’s scholarship review committee.
+Mary’s current memberships include the executive board of the Ohio School-Based Health Alliance, the board of the Children’s Oral Health Network, the Appalachian Funders Network, and the Ohio Mental Health Addiction Services Strategic Prevention Framework Rx advisory committee.
+Mary also leads InterAct for Change’s scholarship review committee.

 In her free time, Mary enjoys her large family, vegetable and flower gardening, rollerblading, and spinning fire.